 A grey hair appeared, and with it, every story I thought I’d buried.

-Grey is a hybrid short film weaving fiction, documentary, and experimental film elements.
-The story confronts the violent legacy of a non-Native ancestor and explores how inherited pain does not define one’s identity.
-With poetic visuals and internal reflection, Grey becomes an act of resistance and reclamation.
+Grey is a hybrid short film blending fiction, documentary, and experimental forms.
+The story examines the complex legacy of a non-Native ancestor and the ways inherited pain can echo through generations.
+With poetic visuals and internal reflection, Grey becomes an act of resistance, healing, and reclamation.

 Tagline: How far would you go for fame?